 Nothing will tear apart a business partnership faster than disagreements about money.
 It is imperative that you come up with a plan for how you will communicate with your business partner(s), going forward.

 If your strategies for how to weather the storm are aligned during this crisis, that’s great!
 But if you’re not seeing eye-to-eye, try and find a way to involve a neutral third party or mediator.
 Don’t let your emotions overwhelm you.
-Having a unified message to the rest of your team is extremely important during times of crisis, and you can’t do that if you don’t agree on what’s important for your practice.
+Having a unified message to the rest of your team is extremely important during times of crisis.
+You can’t do that if you don’t agree on what’s important for your practice.

 Next, for each one think about how often you need to be in contact and what method you will use.
 Our team at Scheduling Institute utilizes Zoom and Microsoft Teams.
-There are a lot of technology options to make this easy – pick the one that works best for your team and set up a regular system.
+There are a lot of technology options to make this easy.
+So, pick the one that works best for your team and set up a regular system.

 Start with these important groups: